grokit/dcore/datasys/README.md

 Have to be able to TAKE notes very easily, INCLUDING PICTURES.
 It is fine if it is eventually transformed in a mode that is harder to add pictures (for example .docx for collecting, eventually converting to makrdown + .png).

+**The problem of easy capture and dating**.
+If I leverage other systems, I will most likely not have date of creation.
+A compromise (in the case where I did not enter it as a tag in-document).

 ### Tag System

 See mentioned in web/root.